 - Rinse each part under running water to wash away any remaining milk.
 Do not place these items directly into the sink.

-- Refer to your breast pump manual as some pump accessories can be placed in the dishwasher.
-Otherwise, wash the parts by hand in a washbasin that’s only used for when you clean your breast pump kit and infant feeding items.
+- Refer to your breast pump manual, as some pump accessories can be placed in the dishwasher.
+Otherwise, wash the parts by hand in a washbasin that’s only used when cleaning your breast pump kit and infant feeding items.

 - Place the basin and breast pump parts and bottle brush on a clean dish or paper towel to dry.

 - Allow each part to air dry.* Do not pat them or rub them with a towel to dry.